arifn1988/superpy/readme.txt

 	This will give the profit of the profit of 2021-11.
 On must use the time format %Y-%m where Y is the year and m is the month.
 Anything else will not work.

+To plot the inventory :
+	Running: python superpy/main.py report inventory --date 2021-11 Will plot the revenue of the month 2021-11.
+Be careful not the input incorrect date formats or else the program will give a error message.